mdabunayemmandol/mdabunayemmandol/README.md

 ## Hi there 😊 My Name's Md.
 Abunayem Mandol.
-### Recently I Have Completed Diploma In Engineering Computer Since.
+### Recently I Have Completed Diploma In Engineering Computer Science.

 <!--
 **mdabunayemmandol/mdabunayemmandol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.